 - Add more garlic, or leave it out.
 Same with the red pepper flakes.

-- Chopped water chestnuts would be a delicious addition for a little crunch.
+- Chopped water chestnuts are a delicious addition for a little crunch.

 - Serve it as a warm dip/spread with crackers or soft bread slices.

 This is better fresh, it separates a little after it is cooled and reheated; and although it still tastes good, it doesn’t look creamy or super appetizing.
-If you wanted to do some of the work ahead of time, wash and chop the kale 1-2 days in advance and store in a zip-top bag with a slightly damp paper towel.
+If you wanted to do some of the work ahead of time, wash and chop the kale 1 to 2 days in advance and store in a zip-top bag with a slightly damp paper towel.

 - 1 loaf French bread, made into crostini